Head & Neck Surgical Oncology

-The Head and Neck Cancer Program, a joint effort of UTHealth Otorhinolaryngology and Memorial Hermann-Texas Medical Center, provides comprehensive, highly-personalized medical and surgical treatment of patients with benign and malignant tumors of the skin, salivary glands, oral cavity, pharynx, larynx, thyroid and parathyroid glands.
+Head and Neck Surgical Oncology Service provides comprehensive, highly-personalized medical and surgical treatment of patients with benign and malignant tumors of the skin, salivary glands, oral cavity, pharynx, larynx, thyroid and parathyroid glands.
 The program’s goal is the eradication of cancer with a minimum of side effects for the patient.

 Patients have immediate access to multidisciplinary expertise including oncologic and reconstructive surgery, medical oncology, radiation therapy, oral surgery, pathology, neuroradiology, nuclear medicine, pain management, speech therapy, voice restoration and nutrition services.
-Following the removal of large tumors, we offer the possibility of immediate reconstruction by a fellowship-trained facial and plastic reconstructive surgeon affiliated with the program, with attention to both function and cosmetic considerations.
+Following the removal of large tumors, we offer the possibility of immediate reconstruction by a fellowship-trained reconstructive surgeons with attention to both function and cosmetic considerations.

-The program is a collaborative effort between the Department of Otorhinolaryngology at The University of Texas Medical School at Houston (UTHealth) and Memorial Hermann-TMC and offers state-of-the-art care for patients with tumors of the head and neck.
+The program is a collaborative effort between the Department of Otorhinolaryngology at McGovern Medical School and Memorial Hermann-Texas Medical Center and offers state-of-the-art care for patients with tumors of the head and neck.
 Patients have immediate access to new medical and surgical therapies, including organ-preservation therapy using chemotherapy and radiation, minimally invasive thyroid and parathyroid surgery, robotic thyroidectomy, transoral laser microsurgery (TLM) and transoral robotic surgery (TORS).
 Those who qualify have the opportunity to participate in clinical trials of treatments not otherwise available.

 The program’s team of specialists has expertise in all aspects of cancer care.
-Referred patients are evaluated by an affiliated head and neck oncologic surgeon who is board certified in otorhinolaryngology.
-Workups include radiology services performed by dedicated faculty in the Departments of Nuclear Medicine and Neuroradiology.
-Cases are evaluated and discussed by a multidisciplinary Head and Neck Tumor Board.
+Referred patients are evaluated by head and neck oncologic surgeons who are board certified in otorhinolaryngology.
+All cases are evaluated and discussed by a multidisciplinary Head and Neck Tumor Board.

 - Highly personalized and comprehensive care